ajurge/CPU_load/README.md

 It requires *stress* and *cpulimit* to be installed on the target machine:

-	- stress can be installed using 'sudo apt-get install stress'
+	- sudo apt-get install stress
-	- cpulimit can be installed using 'sudo apt-get install cpulimit'
+	- sudo apt-get install cpulimit

 Usage: ./cpuload.sh [cpu load in percent] [duration in seconds]
 	   ./cpuload.sh 25 10